opentraffic/reporter/README.md

   --quantisation QUANTISATION
                         How large are the buckets to make tiles for.
-They should always be an hour (3600 seconds) --privacy PRIVACY     How many readings of a given segment pair must appear before it being reported --source-id SOURCE_ID
+They should always be an hour (3600 seconds) --inactivity INACTIVITY
+                        How many seconds between readings of a given vehicle to consider as inactivity and there for separate for the purposes of matching --privacy PRIVACY     How many readings of a given segment pair must appear before it being reported --source-id SOURCE_ID